20250409

 As senior research scientist at PISCES, a technology testbed and astronaut training facility on the slopes of Mauna Kea on the Big Island of Hawaii — where Neil Armstrong and Buzz Aldrin trained for the Apollo 11 Moon landing — Altman served as principal investigator for a team that includes NASA and Caltech scientists working together with the world's-first inventors and world-record holding pioneers of free-space quantum teleportation.
 As Chief Scientist for Artificial Intelligence and Quantum Technology, Altman works with colleagues to establish the foundation for a global network of satellites linked together by macroscopic quantum entanglement for secure quantum communications.

-As affiliate researcher at Harvard University, Altman's reach extended far beyond Earth's orbit and out among the stars: The Galileo Project seeks definitive evidence of extraterrestrial artifacts through the detection of anomalous aerial technosignatures and interstellar objects — a mission complemented by his role as lead astronaut with the VASCO Project, a program aiming to pinpoint celestial transient events in search of potential exoprobes orbiting the Earth, with preliminary results twice published in the scientific journal Nature.
+As affiliate researcher at Harvard University, Altman's reach extends far beyond Earth's orbit and out among the stars to seek definitive evidence of extraterrestrial artifacts through the detection of anomalous aerial technosignatures and interstellar objects — a mission complemented by his role as lead astronaut in a program aiming to pinpoint celestial transient events in search of potential exoprobes orbiting the Earth, with preliminary results twice published in the scientific journal Nature.

 Sustainable living in space requires sustainable living on Earth, through in situ resource utilization (ISRU) and beneficial, dual-use spin-off technologies.
 As Chief Astronaut Technical Officer for MIT partner Mars City Design, Altman's experience and perspective is applied to directing agency plans for long-term lunar and Mars settlement.
 As Cofounder and Chief Scientist of SolarCoin, he aims to accelerate our societal transition from petroleum-dependent, scarcity economics to a renewable energy-based, post-scarcity economy.
 With each step forward, his tireless efforts lift humanity just a little bit closer to the stars — and to a future where we can truly call the whole cosmos home.